 Jinming’s research includes deep neural nets, variational methods, partial/ordinary differential equations, numerical optimisation, and finite difference/element methods, with applications to image processing, computer vision and medical imaging analysis.
-His work has appeared across multiple application publications, including proceedings such as MICCAI, and journals such as Nature Machine Intelligence, IEEE Transactions on Medical Imaging, IEEE Transactions on Image Processing, Pattern Recognition, Physics in Medicine and Biology, Journal of Mathematical Imaging and Vision, Journal of Global Optimisation, etc. He regularly reviews 30+ reputable journals.
+His work has appeared across multiple application publications, including proceedings such as MICCAI, and journals such as Nature Machine Intelligence, IEEE Transactions on Medical Imaging, IEEE Transactions on Image Processing, IEEE Transactions on Cybernetics, Pattern Recognition, Physics in Medicine and Biology, Journal of Mathematical Imaging and Vision, Journal of Global Optimisation, etc. He regularly reviews 30+ reputable journals.

 I am currently looking for outstanding and highly motivated PhDs.
 If you are interested please contact me.